Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 28 Maret 2025 00.24.22 UTC
+- WIB: Jumat, 28 Maret 2025 01.35.25 UTC
-- WITA: Jumat, 28 Maret 2025 01.24.22 UTC
+- WITA: Jumat, 28 Maret 2025 02.35.25 UTC
-- WIT: Jumat, 28 Maret 2025 02.24.22 UTC
+- WIT: Jumat, 28 Maret 2025 03.35.25 UTC

 Kutipan Inspiratif:
-"A true friend unbosoms freely, advises justly, assists readily, adventures boldly, takes all patiently, defends courageously, and continues a friend unchangeably."
+"Worry about your character, not your reputation.
+Your character is who you are, your reputation is who people think you are."

-Kategori: friendship
+Kategori: inspirational